NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Cooling Test

-The Tempurpedic mattress started with a temperature of 80.8° F. After lying on the mattress for 15 minutes the temperature peaked at a temperature of 96.5° F. After 5 minutes with no one lying on the mattress it had reduced the temperature back to 90.6° F.
+Cooling performance for the Tempurpedic Cloud Breeze is good.
+The mattress started with a temperature of 80.8° F. After lying on the mattress for 15 minutes the temperature peaked at a temperature of 96.5° F. After 5 minutes with no one lying on the mattress it had reduced the temperature back to 90.6° F.

 Baseline Temp.